 Bulimia can cause not only physical problems such as lethargy, tiredness, irregular periods or frequent weight changes but can also develop psychological problems such as obsession with food, mood swings, depression, shame, guilt or feeling lonely.
 It can take over the life of the ill person making her/him feel trapped and desperate and can lead to self-destruction.
 In extreme cases, the illness can be fatal due to heart failure.

 ‘American Idol’ judge and Pop singer Paula Abdul is open about her life with bulimia.
 During an interview on the ABC-TV news show “Prime Time Live,” she revealed that she has suffered from the severe eating disorder for about 17 years.
 After years of struggling with bulimia, Paula Abdul admitted: “It became a living hell for me and I wanted to get help.
 I wanted to be free from weighing myself on the scales.”

 She sought the help of professionals and went through an eating disorder treatment program.
 For overcoming her long-time battle with bulimia The National Eating Disorders Association presented Abdul with its highest honour, the Profiles in Living Award.

 The good news is that nutritional counselling along with Yoga can provide an effective solution in treating bulimia.
 What is needed in case of Bulimia is education about basic nutrition and sensible eating to promote a healthy relationship with food and daily yoga practice to reduce the emotional need for food, as hunger is also an emotional need and cannot be satisfied by food alone.

 Issued in public interest by Subodh Gupta a holistic health consultant and also the author of the book “7 food habits for weight loss forever”.
-Subodh Gupta is a celebrity yoga trainer based in London and conducts Yoga, Nutrition, Stress Management and Weight loss sessions.
+Subodh Gupta is a celebrity yoga trainer and conducts private Yoga classes in London, Nutrition, Stress Management and Weight loss sessions.

 Related news about Celebrity health & fitness: